oceanypt/HITL-NLP/README.md

 * Carolin Lawrence and Stefan Riezler. [**Improving a Neural Semantic Parser by Counterfactual Learning from Human Bandit Feedback**](https://aclanthology.org/P18-1169/). _Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics, {ACL} 2018, Melbourne, Australia, July 15-20, 2018, Volume 1: Long Papers_ <br/>

-* Khanh Nguyen and Hal Daum{\'{e}} III and Jordan L. Boyd{-}Graber. [**Reinforcement Learning for Bandit Neural Machine Translation with Simulated Human Feedback**](https://doi.org/10.18653/v1/d17-1153). _Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing, {EMNLP} 2017, Copenhagen, Denmark, September 9-11, 2017_ <br/>
+* Khanh Nguyen and Hal Daume III and Jordan L. Boyd-Graber. [**Reinforcement Learning for Bandit Neural Machine Translation with Simulated Human Feedback**](https://doi.org/10.18653/v1/d17-1153). _Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing, {EMNLP} 2017, Copenhagen, Denmark, September 9-11, 2017_ <br/>

-* Artem Sokolov and Julia Kreutzer and Kellen Sunderland and Pavel Danchenko and Witold Szymaniak and Hagen F{\"{u}}rstenau and Stefan Riezler. [**A Shared Task on Bandit Learning for Machine Translation**](https://doi.org/10.18653/v1/w17-4756). _Proceedings of the Second Conference on Machine Translation, {WMT} 2017, Copenhagen, Denmark, September 7-8, 2017_ <br/>
+* Artem Sokolov and Julia Kreutzer and Kellen Sunderland and Pavel Danchenko and Witold Szymaniak and Hagen Furstenau and Stefan Riezler. [**A Shared Task on Bandit Learning for Machine Translation**](https://doi.org/10.18653/v1/w17-4756). _Proceedings of the Second Conference on Machine Translation, {WMT} 2017, Copenhagen, Denmark, September 7-8, 2017_ <br/>